fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `time_zone` (String) Field usage depends on `service` value:
 	- Service `pardot`: The time zone configured in your Pardot instance.
 An empty value defaults to `UTC+00:00`.
 - `timeframe_months` (String) Field usage depends on `service` value:
-	- Service `google_search_ads_360`: Number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once connection is created.
-	- Service `google_search_console`: Number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once connection is created.
+	- Service `adobe_analytics`: Number of months' worth of reporting data you'd like to include in your initial sync.
+This cannot be modified once the connector is created.
+Default value: `TWELVE` .
-	- Service `twitter_ads`: Historical sync timeframe in months.
 	- Service `adroll`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `TWELVE`.
-	- Service `google_display_and_video_360`: Number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once connection is created. br NOTE: The more months of reporting data you sync, the longer your initial sync will take.
+	- Service `apple_search_ads`: Number of months' worth of reporting data you'd like to include in your initial sync.
+This cannot be modified once connection is created.
+NOTE: The more months of reporting data you sync, the longer your initial sync will take.
-	- Service `outbrain`: Number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once connection is created. br NOTE: The more months of reporting data you sync, the longer your initial sync will take.
+	- Service `bingads`: Number of months' worth of reporting data you'd like to include in your initial sync.
-	- Service `instagram_business`: Number of months' worth of data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `SIX`.
-	- Service `tiktok_ads`: Number of months' worth of reporting data you'd like to include in your initial sync.
+	- Service `criteo`: The number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
-Default value: `THREE`.
+NOTE: The greater number of months means the initial sync will take more time.
-	- Service `yahoo_gemini`: Number of months' worth of reporting data you'd like to include in your initial sync.
+	- Service `double_click_campaign_manager`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `TWELVE`.
-	- Service `google_analytics_mcf`: Number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once the connector is created.
-Default value: `TWELVE`.
-	- Service `snapchat_ads`: Number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once the connector is created.
-Default value: `TWELVE`.
-	- Service `bingads`: Number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once the connector is created.
-Default value: `SIX`.
+	- Service `double_click_publishers`: Number of months' worth of reporting data you'd like to include in your initial sync.
+This cannot be modified once connection is created.
 	- Service `facebook`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `THREE`.
 	- Service `facebook_ads`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `THREE`.
-	- Service `the_trade_desk`: Number of months' worth of data you'd like to include in your initial sync.
+	- Service `google_ads`: The number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
-Default value: `THREE`.
+Default value: `TWELVE`.
-	- Service `apple_search_ads`: Number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once connection is created. br NOTE: The more months of reporting data you sync, the longer your initial sync will take.
+	- Service `google_analytics`: Number of months' worth of reporting data you'd like to include in your initial sync.
+This cannot be modified once connection is created.
+The default value: `TWELVE`.
-	- Service `criteo`: The number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once the connector is created.  br NOTE: The greater number of months means the initial sync will take more time.
-	- Service `linkedin_ads`: Number of months for which to query reporting data included in the initial sync.
-This number cannot be modified once the connector is created.
-Default value: `ALL_TIME`.
 	- Service `google_analytics_4`: The number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 The default value: `TWELVE`.
-	- Service `taboola`: Number of months' worth of reporting data you'd like to include in your initial sync.
-This cannot be modified once connection is created. br NOTE: The more months of reporting data you sync, the longer your initial sync will take.
+	- Service `google_analytics_mcf`: Number of months' worth of reporting data you'd like to include in your initial sync.
-	- Service `twitter`: Number of months' worth of data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
-Default value: `THREE`.
+Default value: `TWELVE`.
-	- Service `double_click_publishers`: Number of months' worth of reporting data you'd like to include in your initial sync.
+	- Service `google_display_and_video_360`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once connection is created.
+NOTE: The more months of reporting data you sync, the longer your initial sync will take.
+	- Service `google_search_ads_360`: Number of months' worth of reporting data you'd like to include in your initial sync.
+This cannot be modified once connection is created.
-	- Service `google_ads`: The number of months' worth of reporting data you'd like to include in your initial sync.
+	- Service `google_search_console`: Number of months' worth of reporting data you'd like to include in your initial sync.
+This cannot be modified once connection is created.
+	- Service `instagram_business`: Number of months' worth of data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
-Default value: `TWELVE`.
+Default value: `SIX`.
+	- Service `itunes_connect`: Historical sync time frame in months.
+	- Service `linkedin_ads`: Number of months for which to query reporting data included in the initial sync.
+This number cannot be modified once the connector is created.
+Default value: `ALL_TIME`.
-	- Service `google_analytics`: Number of months' worth of reporting data you'd like to include in your initial sync.
+	- Service `outbrain`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once connection is created.
-The default value: `TWELVE`.
+NOTE: The more months of reporting data you sync, the longer your initial sync will take.
 	- Service `pinterest_ads`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `THREE`.
 	- Service `reddit_ads`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
 Default value: `TWELVE`.
-	- Service `adobe_analytics`: Number of months' worth of reporting data you'd like to include in your initial sync.
+	- Service `snapchat_ads`: Number of months' worth of reporting data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
-Default value: `TWELVE` .
+Default value: `TWELVE`.
-	- Service `double_click_campaign_manager`: Number of months' worth of reporting data you'd like to include in your initial sync.
+	- Service `taboola`: Number of months' worth of reporting data you'd like to include in your initial sync.
+This cannot be modified once connection is created.
+NOTE: The more months of reporting data you sync, the longer your initial sync will take.
+	- Service `the_trade_desk`: Number of months' worth of data you'd like to include in your initial sync.
 This cannot be modified once the connector is created.
+Default value: `THREE`.
+	- Service `tiktok_ads`: Number of months' worth of reporting data you'd like to include in your initial sync.
+This cannot be modified once the connector is created.
+Default value: `THREE`.
+	- Service `twitter`: Number of months' worth of data you'd like to include in your initial sync.
+This cannot be modified once the connector is created.
+Default value: `THREE`.
+	- Service `twitter_ads`: Historical sync timeframe in months.
+	- Service `yahoo_gemini`: Number of months' worth of reporting data you'd like to include in your initial sync.
+This cannot be modified once the connector is created.
 Default value: `TWELVE`.
-	- Service `itunes_connect`: Historical sync time frame in months.
 - `tns` (String) Field usage depends on `service` value:
-	- Service `oracle_hva`: Single-tenant database: The database's SID. br Multi-tenant database: The database's TNS.
+	- Service `oracle_hva`: Single-tenant database: The database's SID.
+Multi-tenant database: The database's TNS.
-	- Service `oracle_sap_hva`: Single-tenant database: The database SID. br Multi-tenant database: The database TNS.
+	- Service `oracle_sap_hva`: Single-tenant database: The database SID.
+Multi-tenant database: The database TNS.
 - `token_authenticated_container` (String) Field usage depends on `service` value:
 	- Service `cosmos`: The container name.
 Required for the `RESOURCE_TOKEN` data access method.
 - `token_authenticated_database` (String) Field usage depends on `service` value: